199491300/199491300/README.md

 I'm Jingyi Ai ! 😉🎓 I am a PhD student in kinesiology working with Dr. Chang in Physical Activity and Cognitive Neuroscience Laboratory at National Taiwan Normal University.
 Also, I am the EEGlab amateur！

-I graduated with a BEng degree in kinesiology from Brijing Normal University (Beijing, China) in 2016.
-After that, I received a MSci degree from Nanjing Normal University (Nanjing, China) in 2019.

 👀🔑 I’m currently working on cognition, especially executive function, by using behavior, R, Python, Matlab, EEG and computational models.

 😅🔆 I enjoy a variety of sports, including, basketball, swimming, tennis, yoga, countless other sports, even extreme sports, scuba diving, etc.